-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders of PMC Commercial Trust, a Texas real estate investment trust ("PMC Commercial"), will be held at \:\\\.m., Central time, on [day], \\\\\\\\, 2003, at 18111 Preston Road, Suite 600, Dallas, Texas, for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders of PMC Commercial Trust, a Texas real estate investment trust ("PMC Commercial"), will be held at 11:00 a.m., Central time, on Tuesday, December 30, 2003, at 18111 Preston Road, Suite 600, Dallas, Texas, for the following purposes:

-- 1. To consider and approve the Agreement and Plan of Merger, dated March 27, 2003, by and between PMC Commercial Trust and PMC Capital, Inc., a Florida corporation ("PMC Capital"), and the transactions contemplated by the merger agreement, including without limitation, the merger of PMC Capital with and into PMC Commercial. - - provide that the holders of PMC Commercial common shares may vote on all matters presented at all meetings of shareholders; and - provide that the board of trust managers may amend, repeal or adopt new bylaws. - 3.
+- 1. To consider and approve the Agreement and Plan of Merger, dated March 27, 2003, by and between PMC Commercial Trust and PMC Capital, Inc., a Florida corporation ("PMC Capital"), and the transactions contemplated by the merger agreement, including without limitation, the merger of PMC Capital with and into PMC Commercial. - 2.
+To consider and approve the proposed amendments to PMC Commercial's declaration of trust to: - provide that the holders of PMC Commercial common shares may vote on all matters presented at all meetings of shareholders; and - provide that the board of trust managers may amend, repeal or adopt new bylaws. - 3.
 To consider and elect seven members of PMC Commercial's board of trust managers to hold office until the next annual meeting of shareholders and until their respective successors have been elected and qualified. - 4.
 To consider and ratify the appointment of PricewaterhouseCoopers LLP as independent public accountants of PMC Commercial for the year ending December 31, 2003. - 5.
 To consider the postponement or adjournment of the annual meeting for the solicitation of additional votes, if necessary. - 6.
 To transact any other business as may properly come before the annual meeting or any adjournments or postponements of that meeting.

-Only PMC Commercial shareholders of record at the close of business on \\\\\\, 2003, the record date for the annual meeting, may vote at the annual meeting and any adjournments or postponements of the annual meeting.
+Only PMC Commercial shareholders of record at the close of business on November 10, 2003, the record date for the annual meeting, may vote at the annual meeting and any adjournments or postponements of the annual meeting.
 A complete list of PMC Commercial shareholders of record entitled to vote at the annual meeting will be available for the 10 days before the annual meeting at our executive offices for inspection for proper purposes by PMC Commercial shareholders during ordinary business hours.